consolidation/robo/docs/started.md

 php vendor/bin/robo
 ```

 You will be asked to create a file.
-New `RoboFile.php` is created with all tasks included.
+New `RoboFile.php` extends `\Robo\Tasks` class.
+It includes all bundled tasks from traits.
+It's not necessary for your RoboFile to extend `\Robo\Tasks` so if you need to customize tasks inclusion do not inherit from it.

 ``` php
 <?php